 Often a little education and some collective work is all that is needed to create the roadmap and total buy in.

-This is by no means an exhaustive list but it goes some way to sharing some of the concerns and opinions of the present.
+This is by no means an exhaustive list but it goes some way to sharing some of the concerns and opinions of the link building myths that have been prevalent since the all important update.
 Perhaps you have some of your own to share?